 More automation means less time spent on the computer and social media, so that I can deal with my health challenges.
 You can also create keyboard shortcuts using a combination of keys, but I find verbal ones with phrases much easier to remember.

 While Dragon can perform most tasks in replacement of a mouse and keyboard, it may take you a few months to learn how to use it to its full capabilities.
 When I first purchased this product, I tried to do all my computing tasks with it from the get-go.
 The amount of information I had to digest left me frustrated and overwhelmed.

-I also came across people who had given up on Dragon after a few weeks, because it wasn’t easy to use.
+I also came across people who had given up on Dragon after a few weeks, because it wasn’t an easy speech recognition tool to use.
 I gained experience helping some beginners get up to speed.
-That was when I realised that the software is best learned step by step.
+That was when I realised that this speech recognition software is best learned step by step.
 Here are my suggestions on how to get started with it:

 1. Initiate Yourself with Dictation